Free Emotional Abuse TEST

 Blaming you when you didn’t do anything wrong is an example of emotional abuse to pay attention to.

-7. Minimizing Your Pain
+Minimizing Your Pain

 You express hurt, and he laughs it off.
 Or worse, he says, “You’re making a big deal out of nothing.”

 This sends the message that your feelings aren’t valid.
-Minimizing your emotional pain conditions you to stay quiet, disconnected, and unsure of what’s real.
+Minimizing your emotional pain manipulates you to stay quiet, disconnected, and unsure of what’s real.

-8. Rewriting History
+Rewriting History

-9. Performing for Others, Withholding at Home
+Performing for Others, Withholding at Home

-He’s charming in public, helpful at church, generous with friends—but distant, irritable, or dismissive at home.
+He’s charming in public, helpful at church, generous with friends, but distant, irritable, or dismissive at home.
 The contrast is dizzying.

-10. Making You the “Crazy One”
+Making You the “Crazy One”

 You try to make sense of what’s happening, but every conversation turns into an attack on your character: